cmontalvo251/FASTCASST/README.md

 6.)
 This readme is still a WIP but for now I recommend opening the Makefile and trying to compile and run the software in SIMONLY mode for an airplane

+you will need a few packages before you can compile

+$ sudo apt install make
+$ sudo apt install g++
+$ sudo apt install libboost-all-dev

+if you get an error try

+$ sudo apt-get update

+and then try

+$ sudo apt install [package_name] --fix-missing

+then you can compile the code

+$ make

 $ make simonly MODEL="airplane"

+To run the code you type

+./simonly.exe airplane/

-and then running the associated python script to plot data
+and then run the associated python script to plot data

 $ python3 plotdata.py

 Notes for Windows Users (10/10/2023)
-The following 2 virtual environments do not work at the time of this writing 1.)
+The following 2 virtual environments do not work at the time of this writing

+1.)
 At the time of this writing MinGW is not currently supported in FASTCASST.
 For example M_PI is not defined in cmath and sys/ioctl.h only exists on Linux.
 It is an action item to get this to compile using MinGW

 2.)
 At the time of this writing Cygwin is not currently supported in FASTCASST.
 For example linux/types.h only exists on Linux.
 It is an action item to get this to compile in Cygwin

-If you really don't want to make the switch to linux you can always try a virtual machine using WSL or VirtualBox 3.)
+If you really don't want to make the switch to linux you can always use a virtual machine using WSL or VirtualBox

+3.)
 Opening Powershell as Administrator and running 'wsl --install' will install a Ubuntu Virtual machine.
 If you get error code 0x80370114 make sure to enable WSL in program features - https://randomhacksdrc.blogspot.com/2023/02/mounting-ext4-harddrive-to-windows.html

 4.)
 VirtualBox and Install Ubuntu - If your computer can handle the extra memory it would be possible to install a virtual machine on your computer and run Ubuntu

 If you want to completely try linux or just switch completely try these options here